+The NCERT is an autonomous organization of the government of india, the NCERT is responsible for designing and publication of books.
 The NCERT solutions class 8 Science chapter 12 Friction is a crucial for the students of 8th standard.
-The NCERT solutions for class 8 Science chapter 12 Friction is provided here to help students understand the chapter in an interesting way.
-The NCERT Solutions for class 8 Science chapter 12 is created by subject experts according to the latest CBSE syllabus.
+The chapter 12 Class 8 Science NCERT Solutions is provided here to help students understand the chapter in an interesting way.
+Class 8 Science chapter 12 NCERT Solutions is created by subject experts according to the latest CBSE syllabus.
 Students must practice the solutions regularly to prepare effectively for their examination.
-Students can also download the NCERT Solutions for class 8 Science chapter 12 pdf by following the link given below.
+Students can also download the Class 8 Science chapter 12 NCERT Solutions pdf by following the link given below.

 Fill in the blanks with the appropriate words.